jonathanschilling/fftw_tutorial/README.md

 ![flux surfaces and magnetic axis of W7-X](img/flux_surfaces_w7x_ref_163_1_10_50_98_cut_small.png)

+Nested flux surfaces are shown in grey, red, green and blue.
+The black line indicates the magnetic axis.

 ### Geometry of the Magnetic Axis in a Stellarator
 The real-space geometry of the magnetic axis (a general closed curve) is given via a one-dimensional DFT [evaluated using real-valued arithmetics](https://github.com/jonathanschilling/fftw_tutorial#1d-complex-to-complex):